tobega/tailspin-v0/TailspinReference.md

 A literal key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }`

 NOTE: [Autotyping](#autotyping) and the [data dictionary](#data-dictionary) affects what things you can and cannot assign to a key.
-Raw strings or untyped numbers assigned to a key will become [tagged identifiers](#tagged-identifiers).
+Raw strings or untyped numbers assigned to a key will become [tagged identifiers](#tagged-identifiers) tagged by the key.

-An example of an expression generating a stream of key-value pairs is a [deconstruction](#deconstructor) of a [dereferenced](#dereference) structure value.
-But as a convenience, you can just include the structure-valued dereference as-is and it will be automatically deconstructed into the new structure.
+A [deconstruction](#deconstructor) of a [dereferenced](#dereference) structure value produces a stream of the key-value pairs from the structure.
+As a convenience when creating a new structure by copying values, you can just include the structure-valued dereference as-is and it will be automatically deconstructed into the new structure.

 #### Structure expansion
 Sometimes you want to generate several structures with combinations of similar values, so instead of a key-value pair